CartoDB/observatory-extension/docs/guides/02-accessing-the-data-observatory.md

 	The Data Observatory is **recommended** to be used with INSERT or UPDATE operations, for applying analyzed measures and boundaries data to your tables.
 While SELECT (retrieve) is standard for SQL API requests, be mindful of quota consumption and use INSERT (to insert a new record) or UPDATE (to update an existing record), for best practices.

-	**Exception:** [Discovery Methods]({{ site.dataobservatory_docs }}/guides/overview/#discovery-methods) are the exception.
+	**Exception:** [Discovery Functions]({{ site.dataobservatory_docs }}/guides/overview/#discovery-functions) are the exception.
 You can use SELECT as these functions are not actually retrieving data, they are retrieving ids that you can use for other functions.

 - You can reduce storage space for unneeded geometries and optimize query optimizations by applying the PostGIS [`ST_Simplify`](http://www.postgis.org/docs/ST_Simplify.html) function.
 For example, you can simplify the `the_geom` for a large table of polygons and reduce the size of them for quicker rendering.
 For other tips, see the [most commonly used PostGIS functions]({{ site.baseurl }}/faqs/postgresql-and-postgis/#what-are-the-most-common-postgis-functions) that you can apply with CARTO